hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 4. Click <b>Update Image</b>.

-#### How to Launch an Image or Instance Snapshot {#how-to-launch-an-image-or-instance-snapshot}
+#### How to Launch an Image or Instance Snapshot {#how-to-launch-an-image-or-instance-snapshot-section}

 You can only launch images that are formatted as AMI, RAW, and QCOW2.
 Launching an image provisions it to the cloud.

-To launch a project image:
+To launch an image:

 1. On the <b>Project</b> tab, select a <b>Current Project</b>.